 In 2010, Beckton's defensive backs were part of a team that enjoyed the finest season in school history.
 UCF went 11-3 overall, claimed the Conference USA Championship and defeated Georgia in the AutoZone Liberty Bowl.
 The win over the Bulldogs served as the Knights' first bowl win.
 UCF entered the national rankings for the first time during the campaign, and concluded the season ranked in the top 25 of both polls.

 Two of Beckton's defensive backs, Ishmael and Robinson, were named to the All-C-USA First Team.
 Ishmael led the Knights with 93 total tackles and added two interceptions, while Robinson recorded 59 stops to go with two picks.

-In his first year back at UCF in 2009, Beckton helped gel a secondary which featured four new starters and continued to improve over the course of the season.
+In his first year back at UCF in 2009, Beckton helped gel a secondary which featured four new starters, and the group continued to improve over the course of the season.

 Robinson was named a Freshman All-American after recording six interceptions and converted quarterback Michael Greco earned a free agent contract with the New York Giants after just one season as a safety.

 From 1996-03, Beckton served as UCF's wide receivers coach.
 During that time, he mentored some of the best wideouts in program history, including Siaha Burley, Doug Gabriel, Jimmy Fryzel, Brandon Marshall and Mike Sims-Walker.
 Gabriel, Marshall and Sims-Walker all played in the National Football League after concluding their collegiate careers.